 Frequency of updates

-Connecting to Data Feeds
+Connect to Data Feeds

-You can also view Data Feeds using a web browser (see the Data Feed's URL section below).
+You can also view Data Feeds using a web browser.
+See the Data Feed's URL section below.

 Data Feeds table prefixes